lucaspena/agt-proof-of-stake/report.md

 protocol includes elected \textit{endorsers} that confirm the validity of transactions.
-Endorsers are elected and rewarded similarly to block leaders in the protocol, but they still add another layer of complexity, as endorses themselves can be either truthful or not.
+Endorsers are elected and rewarded similarly to block leaders in the protocol, but they still add another layer of complexity, as endorses themselves can be either honest or not.

 An alternative area for future work is considering other proof of stake protocols.
 The main competitor to Ouroboros is Casper [@casper] which is a